SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ### Alerts

-**Alerts** allows you to consider all associated alerts, which are currently active or resolved within the selected time.
+If **Alerts** option is enabled for a given service, its status will be influenced by the presence of active alerts (or those, which have been resolved within the selected time range) associated with the service.

 ## Services Dashboard Panels